 A small country-house hotel built on the site of a 15th-century monastery.
 Those who want peace in deep country will find it here.
 You wind up a one-mile drive, through a wood that bursts with colour in spring, then emerge onto a lush plateau of rolling hills; the view from the croquet lawn drifts east for ten miles.
 As for the house, wisteria wanders along old stone walls, while the odd open fire smoulders within.
 There’s an airy hall that doubles as the bar, a country-house drawing room that floods with light, and a sitting room where you gather for pre-dinner drinks.
 Super food waits in a lovely dining room, steps lead down to a pretty conservatory, doors open onto a gravelled terrace for summer breakfasts with lovely views.
 Bedrooms are no less appealing – more traditional in the main house, more contemporary in the garden rooms.
 Expect padded bedheads, mahogany dressers, flat-screen TVs, silky throws.
-You can walk your socks off, then come home for a good meal, perhaps Cornish crab, local lamb, strawberry soufflé with vanilla ice-cream.
-Exmoor and North Devon’s coasts are close.
+You can walk your socks off, then come home for a good meal.